-Without a permanent injunction preventing Defendants from continuing to prepare tax returns, the Government maintains it will suffer an irreparable harm, it has no adequate legal remedy, the injuries to it and Defendants' customers outweigh any harm to Defendants caused by an injunction, and the public interest is served by a permanent injunction.
+The Government maintains that without a permanent injunction preventing Defendants from continuing to prepare tax returns, it will continue to suffer irreparable harm, it has no adequate legal remedy, the injuries to it and Defendants' customers outweigh any harm to Defendants caused by an injunction, and the public interest would be served by a permanent injunction.
 Doc.
-No. 14 at 18-20.
+No. 23 at 17-20.
 To be entitled to a permanent injunction, a plaintiff must demonstrate: